DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 --------------------------------------------------
 ## Property: `public System.UInt16 BitsPerPixel { get; }`

-Gets the number of bits per pixel specified by [`BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-set-).
+Gets the number of bits per pixel specified by [`IconFrame.BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-set-).

 --------------------------------------------------
 ## Property: `public System.Int64 ColorCount { get; }`

-Gets the maximum color count specified by [`BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-set-).
+Gets the maximum color count specified by [`IconFrame.BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-set-).

 --------------------------------------------------
 ## Property: `public System.Byte AlphaThreshold { get; set; }`

-Gets and sets a value indicating the threshold of alpha values at [`BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-set-)s below [`Depth32BitsPerPixel`](#field-bitdepthdepth32bitsperpixel--0).
+Gets and sets a value indicating the threshold of alpha values at [`IconFrame.BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-set-)s below [`BitDepth.Depth32BitsPerPixel`](#field-bitdepthdepth32bitsperpixel--0).
 Alpha values less than this value will be fully transparent; alpha values greater than or equal to this value will be fully opaque.

 --------------------------------------------------
 ## Property: `public System.Drawing.Drawing2D.InterpolationMode DrawInterpolationMode { get; set; }`